Checklist for foreign workers from countries outside the EU/EEA

-A tax deduction card is an electronic document that shows your employer how much tax they should deduct from your salary.
-If you’re an online user, you can apply for a tax deduction card online.
-Your employer can apply for a tax deduction card on your behalf, or you can submit an application by post.
+A tax deduction card shows your employer how much tax they must deduct from your salary.
+When you have been issued a national identity number or a D number, you can become an online user and apply for a tax deduction card online.
+Alternatively, your employer can apply online for a tax deduction card on your behalf.

 You must choose how to pay tax

-As a foreign employee in Norway, you can choose between two ways of paying tax.
-You must check which way is most profitable for you.
+As a foreign worker in Norway, you can choose between two different ways of paying tax: a simplified tax scheme and taxation under the general tax rules.
+There may be a big difference in how much tax you have to pay under the two schemes.
+You must check which scheme is most profitable for you.

-You must check that you receive what you’re entitled to as an employee
+You must check that you receive what you are entitled to as an employee

-Everyone who works in Norway is entitled to secure and safe working conditions.
-This means that you’re entitled to a salary, a written employment contract and a safe working environment in accordance with Norwegian rules.
-In some sectors, there’s a minimum wage and a mandatory HSE card.
-Read more about your rights in Norway.
+Everyone who works in Norway is entitled to safe working conditions.
+This means that you are entitled to a salary, a written employment contract and a safe working environment in accordance with Norwegian rules.
+In some sectors, there is a minimum wage and you must carry an HSE card that shows who you are and where you work.

 If you have questions regarding your employment, you can read more about your rights or call the Labour Inspection Authority at (+47) 73 19 97 00.
 You can also visit the Labour Inspection Authority at the Service Centre for Foreign Workers (SUA).
 See the Labour Inspection Authority’s opening hours at SUA.